Grantees may recover indirect costs under this grant up to 5 percent of the

 systems used during the mock election are similar to the voting systems used

-in the project’s covered area…”; so a program that mirrors an allmail
+by voters in the project’s covered area…”; so a program that mirrors an allmail

 election would not be disadvantaged.